btsimonh/docs/docs/Bluetooth.md

 rule1 on System#Boot do backlog NRFkey 00112233445566778899AABBCCDDEEFF112233445566; NRFkey 00112233445566778899AABBCCDDEEFF112233445566; NRFPage 6; NRFUse 0; NRFUse 4 endon
 ```
 (key for two sensors, 6 sensors per page in the WebUI, turn off all sensors, turn on LYWS03)

+(note: for the native ESP32 MI32 driver, the key command is MI32Key, not NRFkey)

 LYWSD03MMC sends encrypted sensor data every 10 minutes.
 As there are no confirmed reports about correct battery presentation of the sensor (always shows 99%), this function is currently not supported.
 MJYD2S sends motion detection events and 2 discrete illuminance levels (1 lux or 100 lux for a dark or bright environment).
 Additionally battery level and contiguous time without motion in discrete growing steps (no motion time = NMT).